English Reformation: Obstacles

 Around 284 Protestants were burnt at the stake for heresy.
 Several leading reformers were executed, including Thomas Cranmer, Hugh Latimer, Nicholas Ridley, John Rogers, John Hooper, Robert Ferrar, Rowland Taylor, and John Bradford.
 Lesser known figures were also among the victims, including around 51 women such as Joan Waste and Agnes Prest.
 Historian O. T. Hargrave writes that the Marian persecution was not "excessive" by "contemporary continental standards"; however, "it was unprecedented in the English experience".
 Historian Christopher Haigh writes that it "failed to intimidate all Protestants", whose bravery at the stake inspired others; however, it "was not a disaster: if it did not help the Catholic cause, it did not do much to harm it."
 After her death, the Queen became known as "Bloody Mary" due to the influence of John Foxe, one of the Marian exiles.
 Published in 1563, Foxe's Book of Martyrs provided accounts of the executions, and in 1571 the Convocation of Canterbury ordered that Foxe's book should be placed in every cathedral in the land.

-Mary's efforts at restoring Roman Catholicism were also frustrated by the church itself.
+Mary's efforts at restoring Catholicism were also frustrated by the church itself.
 Pope Paul IV declared war on Philip and recalled Pole to Rome to have him tried as a heretic.
 Mary refused to let him go.
 The support she might have expected from a grateful Pope was thus denied.
 From 1557, the Pope refused to confirm English bishops, leading to vacancies and hurting the Marian religious program.

 Despite these obstacles, the 5-year restoration was successful.
 There was support for traditional religion among the people, and Protestants remained a minority.
 Consequently, Protestants secretly ministering to underground congregations, such as Thomas Bentham, were planning for a long haul, a ministry of survival.
-Mary's death in November 1558, childless and without having made provision for a Roman Catholic to succeed her, meant that her Protestant sister Elizabeth would be the next queen.
+Mary's death in November 1558, childless and without having made provision for a Catholic to succeed her, meant that her Protestant sister Elizabeth would be the next queen.

+Although deeply concerned about her restoration of Catholicism, Mary ultimately recognized Elizabeth as her heir on 6 November 1558 on her deathbed.
+This decision was reportedly influenced by Elizabeth's vow of Catholic faith—including her belief in the Real Presence—which she affirmed under oath during Mary's final illness.
+Elizabeth became queen when Mary died on 17 November.